-- Demonstrate an understanding of applicable principles involved in the operation and maintenance of automotive systems. - 2.
-Demonstrate the use of reference training materials, use appropriate tools and equipment to perform minor tune-up repair/service on automotive systems and components. - 3.
+- 1. Demonstrate an understanding of applicable theories of operation and principles of small engine systems. - 2.
+Demonstrate the use of reference training materials, use appropriate tools, testing and measuring equipment to diagnose, test, inspect and perform needed repair/service on small engine systems and components. - 3.
 Demonstrate an understanding of personal and environmental safety practices and observe all industry standards of safety.